The ties that bind a nation: Unifying narratives to the rescue?

 Political leaders around the world, pressed by a pandemic that demands people think of each other, not just of themselves, are seeing to shore up the old unifying bonds, or to forge new ones.
 President Joe Biden looks to America’s history to foster a unified national spirit.
 His challenge is to root that spirit in today’s world.

 It must have seemed simply the right thing to do.
-When Prince Philip, husband of Queen Elizabeth II, passed away last Friday shortly before his hundredth birthday, Britain’s broadcasters tore up their usual schedules.
+When Prince Philip, husband of Queen Elizabeth II, died last Friday shortly before his 100th birthday, Britain’s broadcasters tore up their usual schedules.
 For 36 hours, they filled the airwaves with tributes, special news coverage, and a train of admiring retrospectives.

 Yet a huge number of Britons turned off or tuned out.
 More than a hundred thousand went so far as to contact the BBC to complain.